 Financial Advisor Salaries

-The top 10% of financial advisors earned at least $208,000 while the bottom 10% earned less than $41,160.
-Financial advisors working for investment firms earned higher than average salaries and advisors working for community banks and credit unions tended to earn lower than average salaries.
+According to the Bureau of Labor Statistics (BLS), financial advisors earned an average of $88,890 annually in 2018.
+The top 10% of financial advisors earned at least $208,000 while the bottom 10% earned less than $41,590.
+Financial advisors working for investment firms earned higher-than-average salaries.
+Advisors working for community banks and credit unions tended to earn lower-than-average salaries.